trhgvinh/udacity_NanodegreeDS_project1/README.md

 - Project1.ipynb: the Jupyter notebook contains the code and analysis.

 The result will help to answer 3 questions mentioned above with appropriate visualization, table, or statistic.
 Pls refer to the notebook's notes for details.

+My blog post can be found at this link https://github.com/trhgvinh/udacity_NanodegreeDS_project1/wiki/Blog-Post-for-Project-1-of-Udacity's-Nanodegree-Data-Science-course